Do you have a growth mindset or a fixed mindset?

 - Auditory learners understand information when it is explained in a step-by-step format.
 They learn best when they talk things through with others or actively listen to others speaking, either through a lecture, discussion or presentation.

-It’s not possible for every part of your coaching strategy to cater to each learning style.
-They can be worth considering, though, and even testing.
-Could you try a few different options that align with different styles and ask your team to evaluate what worked best for them?
+It’s not possible for every workplace coach to have a coaching style that caters to all learning styles.
+Could you try a few different coaching strategies that align with different styles and ask your team to evaluate what worked best for them?

 We can help you create a powerful coaching process